The Solopreneur’s Guide to Writing Copy That Actually Sells

 Contrast with Typical Solutions: Unlike typical cleaners that use harsh chemicals and contribute to environmental degradation, our products are made with ingredients that are gentle on the earth and safe for your family, providing an effective clean without the guilt.

 It works, right?
-Because just saying how great your all-natural cleaning products are, you’re guiding them to think about something they don’t like and want to avoid.
+You’ve seen this a million times.
+Because instead of just saying how great your all-natural cleaning products are, you’re guiding them to think about something they don’t like and want to avoid.
 Using contrast in your copy not only clarifies the value proposition but makes it resonate on an emotional level.
-You’re highlighting the transformation from what it is to what it could be, effectively engaging the reader's imagination and emotions, making the benefits of switching to your product or service both clear and desirable.
+You’re highlighting the transformation from what it is to what it could be, effectively engaging your reader's imagination, making the benefits of switching to your product or service super clear.

 Empathy might sound like a buzzword.
 Ok, actually it actually is a buzzword.
 (It sits next to “authenticity” at the buzzword lunch table.)
 But great copy really is about making your audience feel seen and heard.
 It’s about creating a narrative that resonates so deeply they feel like you're speaking directly to them.
 When you share a story that mirrors their own struggles, you transform your copy from words on a page to a meaningful conversation.

 Imagine you’re a freelance graphic designer.
-You’ve spent countless nights tweaking designs, only to have clients continually change their minds or, worse, vanish when it’s time to pay.
+You’ve spent countless nights tweaking designs, only to have clients continually change their minds or — worse — go dark when it’s time to pay.
 Super frustrating, right?
 Now, let’s pretend I’m selling a client management software specifically designed for freelancers.
 Here’s how I might demonstrate empathy:

 “Remember that time you chased a client for two months just to get feedback on a logo?
-Or when you had to redo a design seven times because 'it just wasn’t hitting right'?
+Or when you had to redo a design seven times because “it just wasn’t hitting right”?
 We know because we’ve been there too.
-That’s why we created [Product Name] — a tool that not only helps you manage projects more smoothly but ensures you get the feedback — and payment — you deserve on time, every time.
+That’s why we created [Product Name] — a tool that not only helps you manage projects more smoothly but enables you to get the feedback — and payment — you deserve on time, every time.
 No more chasing, no more endless revisions without direction.”

-By using narratives like this, the copy does more than sell; it empathizes.
-It acknowledges the unique challenges your audience is facing, showing not just understanding but also a shared vision.
-An emotional connection builds trust and makes the subsequent call-to-action not just a sales pitch, but a call to a better way of doing things.
+Creating narratives like this does more than sell; it empathizes.
+It acknowledges unique challenges your audience is facing, showing not just understanding but also a shared vision.
+An emotional connection builds trust and makes the subsequent call-to-action feel natural instead of a weird pivot.

 When you’re writing marketing copy, less can be so much more.
-Think of your copy like a spotlight in a vast, dark theater.
+Think of your copy like a spotlight in a dark theater.
 If you point it everywhere, the audience squints, confused and overwhelmed.
-But focus it on one actor, or in this case, one big idea, and you’ve got the audience’s full attention.
+But focus it on one actor, or in this case, one big idea, and you create an obvoius focal point.
 That’s showbiz, babyyy!

 Let’s say you’re promoting an online writing course.
 The course covers everything from grammar to publishing.
 Instead of diluting the message by listing every module (yawn), pinpoint the most transformative benefit: writing a novel.
 Now, walk with me…